northeastnerd/wavyjs/README.md

 javascript RIFF Wav file manipulation routines

 # Status
-The library works in all browsers, the demo is working for all the Wav files I tried with Chrome v.50.
-Firefox and Edge destroy the audio passed to audio_ctx.decodeAudioData() so playing sound works once (boo!), IE11 does not work.
+The library works in all browsers, the demo is working for all the Wav files I tried with Chrome v.50, Firefox 46 and Edge v25.10586.0.0.

 Performance with large files (40 MB) is an issue - traversing a 40.9 MB file from begin to end takes roughly 66 seconds on a dual core N2840 running Chrome 50 and traversing, manipulating and writing a modified version of the same file in memory takes 110 seconds.
 Current performance is ~700 KB/s.
 For small Wav files (samples) it's reasonable, for larger files (songs) this may not be an ideal solution.